eruditelite/pimount/README.md

 and bcm1).
 Trying to use i2c-0 is fraught with difficulties.
 Using i2c-1.

+## Local Control ##

+Local control uses a USB game controller (SNES style).
+Don't use iBuffalo, as there are phantom button presses!
+Currently using innext.

 ## Web User Interface ##

 ### Why ###